code-and-effect/effective_orders/README.md

 Declined URL: https://myapp.herokuapp.com/orders/moneris_postback

-Note: The Approved and Declined URLs must match the effective_orders.moneris_postback_path value in your application.
+Note: The Approved and Declined URLs must match the effective_orders.moneris_postback_orders_path value in your application.
 By default it is /orders/moneris_postback

 Click 'Save Changes'